zithokamvalethu/lethu.github.io/_posts/2021-09-15-Redux store.md

 const store = createStore(rootReducer).<br>

 # CONCLUSION
-This was the first challenge on Redux and form there it then builds up a lot of things are introduced.
+This was the first challenge on Redux and from there it then builds up a lot of things are introduced.